 The securities of Sirius are traded on AIM, the market of that name operated by London Stock Exchange plc.
 Its shares have not been admitted, nor have any applications been made, for any of its shares to be admitted or traded on any other exchanges or trading platforms.

-The most recent published annual report and interim report can be accessed here in addition to the Company’s AIM Admission document.
+The most recent published annual reports, interim reports, publications and shareholder circulars can be accessed here in addition to the Company’s AIM Admission document.
 Right click and save as to download:

 A copy of the Company’s last 12 months of press releases can be accessed here.